tridibsamanta/Hackerrank/README.md

 # HackerRank
-My solutions to some HackerRank Problems in C++
+My solutions to the HackerRank Problems in C++

 1. Sherlock and Array